Safety

 gas

-A fluid phase of matter characterized by the tendency to flow and to expand indefinitely.
+A phase of matter characterized by the tendency to flow and to expand indefinitely.
 Gas can be hazardous and undetectable by the five senses.

 general fit testing